GRBATec/show-control-template/README.md

 You can configure the images in `frontend/public`.

+#### Admin Panel Buttons

+You can configure the buttons in the array in `frontend/src/config/AdminButtons.ts`.

 #### More

 For more configuration you need to rewrite and change code.
 For the frontend: reactive/ non-static components/ pages are written in Vue.js.